Fat Squirrel Outdoor

 Rain

-Our camp areas all have some shelter.
 We do not cancel or close for rain unless there has been an amber or red warning for severe weather.
+We have shelter at all sites, rain does not dampen the experience but please come prepared for the outdoors.

 Windy